misha130/ion-datepicker/README.md

 j) `[modalOptions]` - a modal is used to display the picker to configure the animation or other options you may use this

 k) `[locale]` - for translating the calendar.
-Avaliable local is en-US, he-IL, pt-BR, ru-RU, de, fi
+Avaliable local is en-US, en-UK, he-IL, pt-BR, ru-RU, de, fi, zh-TW, zh-CN

 l) `[okText]` - Text for the ok button